 If I had to use just one word to describe Colossal, it would be “unique,” but I’m going to use a whole lot more.
 Colossal is a darkly funny, dramatic, unpredictable, and a slightly emotional film that manages to look at some heavy material in a considerate manner; despite it’s absolutely absurd premise.

 While the monster is a lot of fun to watch, Colossal’s most memorable and impactful scenes by far are the ones centered around its human co-stars and the changes they make, for better or worse.
-Anne Hathaway is spot on every time Gloria goes through one of her many emotional changes, and Sudeikis gives the best performance of his that I’ve seen to date.
+Anne Hathaway is amazing Gloria, being the emotional and comedic core of the film, and Sudeikis gives the best performance of his that I’ve seen to date.
 I would elaborate further on the dynamic between the two of them, but I want to avoid giving anything else away.

 I also loved how Colossal managed to feel like it was many film genres rolled into one.
 It’s labeled as a science-fiction comedy, but I feel it could just as easily be labeled as a drama.
 There’s even a bit of thriller and horror here and there in the third act and it all somehow feels seamless and organic.